uploadcare/file-uploader/solutions/adaptive-image/README.md

 }
 ```

-Public key is necessary for the Proxy links generation, if custom proxy name is not used.
-You can obtain public key in your [Uploadcare project's dashboard](https://app.uploadcare.com/projects/-/api-keys/).
+A public key is necessary for the Proxy links generation if a custom proxy name is not used.
+You can obtain the public key key in your [Uploadcare project's dashboard](https://app.uploadcare.com/projects/-/api-keys/).

 Then use `<uc-img>` tag for the images in your HTML templates: